pyalarmdotcom/alarmdotcom/README.md

 ## Two Factor Authentication

 Some providers (ADT and Protection1) are starting to require 2FA for logins.
 This can be worked around by getting the `twoFactorAuthenticationId` cookie from an already authenticated browser and entering it as a configuration parameter.

+Simple steps to get the cookie:

+    1) Temporarily remove your alarmdotcom config from configuration.yaml.
+(If the component is enabled it will keep trying to log in which will disrupt your initial 2FA setup.
+    2) Log in to your account on the Alarm.com website: https://www.alarm.com/login.aspx
+    3) You may be asked to enable Two Factor Authentication.
+Click Skip.
+    4) Even after skipping the prior step, you will be asked for a one-time 2FA to register your device.
+Complete the 2FA process with your phone or email address.
+Note: For some reason, you may be required to complete this 2FA process twice.
+    5) Once you are fully logged in to the alarm.com portal without any more 2FA nag screens, go into the developer tools in your browser and locate the twoFactorAuthenticationId cookie.
+Instructions for locating the cookie in Chrome can be found here: https://developers.google.com/web/tools/chrome-devtools/storage/cookies
+    6) Copy the cookie string into your config under the `two_factor_cookie` parameter.
+    7) Re-add the alarmdotcom config to your configuration.yaml and restart Home Assistant.

 ## Additional Features